Vegan Thai Pumpkin Soup

 - Onion – A large white or yellow onion, chopped.

-- Olive oil – Used to cook and soften the onions and garlic prior to mixing into the soup broth.
+- Olive oil – Used to cook and soften the onions and garlic prior to mixing them into the soup broth.

 - Ginger – Fresh ginger that has been peeled and grated finely almost into a paste.
 I use the fine grate on my cheese grater to accomplish this.